 - Enroll your Kroger Plus card in the Kroger Community Rewards Program by visiting their website; search for "Nashville State Community College Foundation" or use our organization number: GV949.

 - Let Amazon know that you'd like your purchases to support the Nashville State Community College Foundation by visiting the Amazon Smile website.

 - Download the Planet Fundraiser App to help the Nashville State Foundation.
 Just download the app, choose NSCCF, and take snapshots of your receipts from select local vendors.

 While Nashville State’s physical campus locations are closed, faculty and staff remain hard at work remotely to create the most seamless transition possible to online learning for students.

 Some Nashville State students do not own computers or have internet access at their homes; they depend on the College’s libraries and computer labs for the tools they need to complete their assignments.
 Without access to these spaces, many students are justifiably worried that they will not be able to continue their studies.
 Through the Foundation’s Helping Hand Fund and with the support of the Tennessee College Access and Success Network, dozens of students have been provided with technology needs by shipping Chromebooks and personal hotspots with prepaid data plans straight to their homes.

-Some of the students that have been supported the past few weeks and have been provided laptops include, Tre Boujie, an AS of Science major, with a concentration in exercise science; David Cannon, working on his Business Management AAS degree; LaVonda Caldwell, a Surgical Technology student; and, Ashley Long, working towards an AS degree in Health Sciences.
+Students that have been supported the past few weeks and have been provided laptops include, Tre Boujie, an A.S. of Science major, with a concentration in exercise science; David Cannon, working on his Business Management A.A.S. degree; LaVonda Caldwell, a Surgical Technology student; and, Ashley Long, working towards an A.S. degree in Health Sciences.